Skip to content

 Click to view the Scope of Practice for Nurse Practitioners.

-How would I decide if something is in my scope of practice?
-Where do I find information on the PDMP?
 What is an APRN’s scope with end of life planning and care?

 In 2022, language was added to Alaska statute that allows an Advanced Practice Registered Nurse (APRN) to authorize a registered nurse (RN) to make a determination of death.
 Previously, only physicians had this authority.
 Subsequently, an APRN can certify the death after the RN’s determination.
 Additionally, APRNs have gained signature authority to write do not resuscitate (DNR) orders, and can now sign the AK POLST and expected death at home forms and death certificates.